 - Personal interview

 Business school is a significant investment in your personal and professional development.
-Many executive students are self-funded, although some receive some level of financial support from their employers.
-Both students and employers tend to see immediate ROI from the Executive MBA program.
+Many Executive MBA students are self-funded, although some receive some level of financial support from their employers.
+Both students and employers tend to report they see immediate ROI from the Executive MBA program.